Updated On : April 21, 2023

 You must be an LLB Graduate (3 years or 5 years) from a BCI and UGC recognized University.
 Also, there must be no backlog.
 Register with the Bar Council of India as a practising lawyer.
 This is common for both Junior and Senior Civil judge positions.

 If you are particularly aiming for the Senior Judge position, you need at least 7 years of courtroom experience.
-If you have an experience of fewer than 7 years, then you will be eligible for the position of Junior Civil Judge only.
+If you have experience of fewer than 7 years, then you will be eligible for the position of Junior Civil Judge only.

 After completing your LLB, you must complete the 3-step examination process.
 Also, these rounds of examinations are mandatory for everyone who aspires to become a Civil judge.
 It has 3 stages: Prelims/Screening, Mains, and the Interview round.